-This Mississippi Pot Roast is a beef roast made in the crock pot.
-This crockpot sirloin tip roast is loaded with flavor and comes out tender and juicy every time.
-It's the best pot roast recipe to pile on a mini slider bun or atop mashed potatoes.
-You are going to love this easy dump-and-go slow cooker roast recipe.
+This Mississippi Pot Roast is a sirloin tip roast crock pot recipe that is loaded with flavor and comes out tender and juicy every time.
+Cooked with butter, pepperoncini, and an au jus ranch gravy, this is the best pot roast recipe to pile onto a mini slider bun or atop mashed potatoes.

 Jump to: